 An interesting fact of this attack is the presence of armed security in the form of an off-duty, uniformed police officer.
-In most cases the terrorists have initially sought soft targets (unarmed civilians) to increase casualty counts.
-The Boston bombers initially escaped and then killed a MIT police officer before entering into a wild car chase and shoot-out with police.
-Whether the terrorist failed to conduct adequate surveillance prior to his attack (a mis-calculation), or if he believed his weaponry would be sufficient to suppress the officer, or if his intent was not to leave the bar at all, will likely never be known.
+In most cases, the terrorists have initially sought soft targets (unarmed civilians) to increase casualty counts.
+The Boston bombers initially escaped and then killed an MIT police officer before entering into a wild car chase and shoot-out with police.
+Whether the terrorist failed to conduct adequate surveillance prior to his attack (a miscalculation), or if he believed his weaponry would be sufficient to suppress the officer, or if his intent was not to leave the bar at all, will likely never be known.

 Orlando Terrorist at a Glance

 What little we know of the terrorist is troubling to say the least, and could result in a call for much tighter scrutiny in the area of intelligence activities for suspected terrorists in the future.
 The challenge facing law enforcement is how far can we go, and still protect the Constitutional protections of citizens.
 This is particularly troubling when the killers are naturalized Americans, or legal residents.
-The Patriot Act has been both effective, and harshly criticized.
+The Patriot Act has been both effective and harshly criticized.

 The Administration had been slow to call previous “lone wolf” attacks terrorism, like the Ft.
 Hood shooting, the Boston Marathon bombing, and the San Bernardino attack.
 However, the President has already labelled this an act of terrorism.
-The nature of the Orlando attack is somewhat clouded by the targeting of a LGBT location (hate crime), but according to the killer’s father and co-workers the terrorist expressed a strong dislike of homosexuals.
+The nature of the Orlando attack is somewhat clouded by the targeting of an LGBT location (hate crime), but according to the killer’s father and co-workers, the terrorist expressed a strong dislike of homosexuals.
 Was this attack more in line with radical Muslim terrorist organizations, was it one man’s hatred for LGBT persons, or a combination of both?

 This is not the first time ISIS or other radical Muslim terrorist organizations have targeted homosexuals in their overall agenda of an Islamic caliphate by force.
 Other targets have included Christians, moderate Muslims, foreigners, and even other Muslim terrorist organizations.
 However, the messages of this terrorist about ISIS and other terrorist organizations indicate the decision to kill was motivated by radical ideological beliefs.

 It would appear the terrorist is not as well-connected with the terrorist organizations he claimed allegiance to since two mentioned organizations are at odds with each other.
-Therefore this act may have been an opportunity for this murderer to be a part of something bigger than himself, and he chose the target for his personal hatreds.
+Therefore this act may have been an opportunity for this murderer to be a part of something bigger than himself, and he chose the target for his personal hatred.
 Regardless of reasons, the selection was ideally suited for mass killing – large numbers of victims present, confined space, dark, and little security.

 There is still much to be learned about this killer, and his ties to ISIS or other terrorist organizations, but there are a few facts that are already known and can help law enforcement piece together a profile to compare with other “lone wolf” terrorists in an effort to help identify potential future terrorists: